A comparison of three ways to measure time-dependent densities with quantum simulators: Methods

-For a general state, the phase estimation algorithm yields the eigenvalues $E_j$'s with probability $|c_j|^2$.
-To be precise, for a general state $\ket{\psi} = \sum_k c_k \ket{k}$, where $\ket{k}$'s are the eigenvectors of the Hamiltonian $H$, the probability of measuring zero on the top register
+For a general state $\ket{\psi}$, we can expand it in the eigenspace of the operator $O$.
+To be precise, for a general state $\ket{\psi} = \sum_k c_k \ket{k}$, where $O_k$ and $\ket{k}$ are the eigenvalue and eigenvector of the operator $O$.
+Thus the probability of measuring zero on the top register is given by